 In order to easily find your customers' sessions in Fullview, you need to integrate with Fullview's API.
 This will allow you to send the identity of your authenticated users into your Fullview organization.
 Here are the steps:

-From the Setup page copy the second script
+From the Installation page copy the second script